 - Thermal energy is available in abundance and is free!
 Consequently, only the power to move the energy from or to the earth needs to be paid for.

-- By not burning fossil fuels, geothermal systems contribute positively to reduce environmental pollution.
+- Not burning fossil fuels, geothermal systems contribute positively to reduce environmental pollution.

 - Check out our Geothermal Investment/Cost Savings page for that important aspect!